zeh/random-art-generator/docs/running.md

 Color matrix to be applied to the target image before using it.

+This allows one to change how colors in the target image are perceived by the system when determining whether a newly painted candidate is close to the target or not.
+While editing the target image on an image editor (by changing its colors) prior to running Random Art Generator has the same effect, running a color matrix transformation as part of the application can help automate the generation process.

 This is a (somewhat) typical 3x4 matrix for color transformations between RGB channels, in the format:

 ```